verma25s/476finance/README.md

-Project for course CS476 in University of Regina< br / >
+Project for course CS476 in University of Regina<br/>

 Requirements for back-end:< br / >
 1. Flask